Skip to main content

 The origins of International Women's Day trace back to the early 20th century, emerging from the intersection of labor activism and the burgeoning women's suffrage movement in Europe and North America.
 The earliest documented event resembling a "Woman's Day" took place on February 28, 1909, in New York City, organized by the Socialist Party of America at the suggestion of activist Theresa Malkiel.
 This gathering aimed to honor working women and draw attention to their exploitation in factories and workplaces.
 Although some early accounts linked the day to a supposed 1857 garment workers' protest in New York, historical research has debunked this as a myth, with no credible evidence supporting the claim.
 Instead, the real momentum built in 1910 when German socialist Clara Zetkin, alongside Käte Duncker and others, proposed the establishment of an annual "Women's Day" at the International Socialist Women's Conference in Copenhagen.
 The proposal, inspired by American socialist efforts, was approved by delegates from 17 countries, who saw it as a strategic tool to advance equal rights, including women's suffrage.

 The first widespread observances occurred on March 19, 1911, with over a million participants demonstrating in Austria-Hungary, Denmark, Germany, and Switzerland.
 In Vienna alone, 300 demonstrations took place, with women marching along the Ringstrasse carrying banners in solidarity with the martyrs of the Paris Commune.
 Across Europe, demands focused on voting rights, public office eligibility, and an end to employment discrimination based on sex.
 Initially, no fixed date existed for the observance; celebrations typically fell in late February or early March.
 In the United States, "Woman's Day" continued on the last Sunday in February, while Russia marked the day on the last Saturday in February according to the Julian calendar (equivalent to March 8 in the Gregorian calendar).
-By 1914, Germany adopted March 8 for the first time, coinciding with a Sunday, and the date gradually became standardized in many places.
-These early events were explicitly political, emphasizing women's suffrage—a right German women did not secure until 1918—and often faced repression, as seen in banned posters and arrests during marches, such as Sylvia Pankhurst's detention in London.
+By 1914, Germany adopted March 8 for the first time, coinciding with a Sunday, and the date gradually became standardised in many places.
+These early events were explicitly political, emphasising women's suffrage—a right German women did not secure until 1918—and often faced repression, as seen in banned posters and arrests during marches, such as Sylvia Pankhurst's detention in London.

-A transformative moment came during the Russian Revolution, cementing March 8 as the permanent date and infusing the day with revolutionary significance.
+A trans formative moment came during the Russian Revolution, cementing March 8 as the permanent date and infusing the day with revolutionary significance.
 On March 8, 1917 (February 23 in the Julian calendar), women textile workers in Petrograd initiated strikes demanding "Bread and Peace"—an end to World War I, food shortages, and Tsarist rule.
 These protests quickly spread, engulfing the city and sparking the February Revolution, which led to the abdication of Tsar Nicholas II and the provisional government's granting of women's suffrage.
 Revolutionary leader Leon Trotsky later reflected on how International Women's Day unexpectedly ignited broader revolutionary action.
-After the Bolshevik victory, the new Soviet government embraced the date, with Vladimir Lenin officially declaring March 8 as International Women's Day in 1922 to honor women's role in the 1917 revolution.
-The day became a fixture in socialist and communist countries, celebrated with parades, speeches, and state-sponsored events emphasizing women's contributions to building socialism.
+After the Bolshevik victory, the new Soviet government embraced the date, with Vladimir Lenin officially declaring March 8 as International Women's Day in 1922 to honour women's role in the 1917 revolution.
+The day became a fixture in socialist and communist countries, celebrated with parades, speeches, and state-sponsored events emphasising women's contributions to building socialism.

 In the Soviet Union and allied nations, International Women's Day took on a distinctly ideological character.
 In 1927, Joseph Stalin launched the Hujum campaign in Central Asia on March 8, aiming to eradicate practices like female veiling and seclusion as part of broader efforts to eliminate gender inequality.
-Massive veil-burning ceremonies symbolized the push for women's emancipation under communism.
-By 1965, the Presidium of the Supreme Soviet made March 8 a non-working public holiday in honor of Soviet women's achievements in building communism, defending the nation during World War II, and strengthening international friendship and peace.
+Massive veil-burning ceremonies symbolised the push for women's emancipation under communism.
+By 1965, the Presidium of the Supreme Soviet made March 8 a non-working public holiday in honour of Soviet women's achievements in building communism, defending the nation during World War II, and strengthening international friendship and peace.
 Similar observances spread to other communist states: China declared March 8 an official holiday in 1949, granting women a half-day off; Czechoslovakia held large Soviet-style celebrations; and the holiday gained traction across the political spectrum in various countries.
-In Afghanistan, the Democratic Organisation of Afghan Women organized the first observance in Kabul in 1965, while Singapore's People's Action Party Women's League held rallies in 1956 drawing thousands.Outside the communist bloc, International Women's Day found new life during the second-wave feminist movement of the 1960s and 1970s.
-Largely forgotten in the United States by the late 1960s, the day was revived in 1969 when activist Laura X organized a march in Berkeley, California, leading to the establishment of the Women's History Research Center.
-This revival transformed International Women's Day into a broader platform for activism, with feminists and labor groups demanding equal pay, economic opportunities, legal rights, reproductive rights, subsidized childcare, and an end to violence against women.
+In Afghanistan, the Democratic Organisation of Afghan Women organised the first observance in Kabul in 1965, while Singapore's People's Action Party Women's League held rallies in 1956 drawing thousands.Outside the communist bloc, International Women's Day found new life during the second-wave feminist movement of the 1960s and 1970s.
+Largely forgotten in the United States by the late 1960s, the day was revived in 1969 when activist Laura X organised a march in Berkeley, California, leading to the establishment of the Women's History Research Center.
+This revival transformed International Women's Day into a broader platform for activism, with feminists and labor groups demanding equal pay, economic opportunities, legal rights, reproductive rights, subsidised childcare, and an end to violence against women.
 In Australia, large marches began in 1972, while in Argentina, the first major demonstrations after the end of military rule occurred in 1984, marked by radical feminist banners that sparked controversy but advanced bold discussions on autonomy and pleasure.
 The United Nations formally adopted the day in 1975 during International Women's Year, and in 1977, the General Assembly invited member states to proclaim any day as United Nations Day for Women's Rights and International Peace, though March 8 remained the traditional date.

-The UN's involvement elevated International Women's Day to a global stage, with each year centered on a specific theme related to women's rights and gender equality.
-The organization uses the occasion to spotlight issues such as economic empowerment, ending gender-based violence, and advancing reproductive health.
+The UN's involvement elevated International Women's Day to a global stage, with each year centred on a specific theme related to women's rights and gender equality.
+The organisation uses the occasion to spotlight issues such as economic empowerment, ending gender-based violence, and advancing reproductive health.
 In Palestine, the Women's Work Committee formed on March 8, 1978, to combine national liberation with women's emancipation, launching literacy programs, health education, and childcare initiatives.
 The day has also witnessed significant protests, such as the 1979 women's march in Tehran against mandatory hijab during the Iranian Revolution, which temporarily delayed enforcement but ultimately failed against conservative consolidation.
 These events illustrate International Women's Day's dual role as both a celebratory occasion and a platform for resistance against regressive policies.

 By the 21st century, International Women's Day had become widely adopted by corporations and institutions, leading to both expansion and criticism.
 Major companies sponsor events, breakfasts, and social media campaigns promoting vague notions of equality, often using hashtags unrelated to the UN theme.
 While this mainstreaming has increased visibility, critics argue it dilutes the day's radical origins, transforming a political observance into a commercialized holiday akin to Mother's Day.
 Despite this, grassroots activism persists, with marches, workshops, and advocacy continuing to address persistent inequalities.
 In many countries, March 8 remains a public holiday, with women receiving time off or special recognition.

 The significance of International Women's Day lies in its ability to bridge historical struggles with contemporary challenges.
-From early 20th-century demands for suffrage and labor rights to modern calls for closing the gender pay gap, ending harassment, and ensuring reproductive autonomy, the day reflects ongoing progress and unfinished work.
+From early 20th-century demands for suffrage and labour rights to modern calls for closing the gender pay gap, ending harassment, and ensuring reproductive autonomy, the day reflects ongoing progress and unfinished work.
 Global statistics reveal that women still face disproportionate poverty, limited access to education in some regions, and higher rates of gender-based violence.
 Yet advancements in women's leadership, legal protections, and economic participation demonstrate the impact of sustained advocacy.
 On March 8, 2026, as communities worldwide reflect on these themes, International Women's Day serves as both a reminder of past victories and a call to action for a more equitable future.

 The day's evolution—from socialist origins to UN endorsement and corporate embrace—illustrates the dynamic nature of social movements.
-Early organizers like Clara Zetkin envisioned it as a tool for class struggle and gender liberation; later feminists expanded its scope to intersectional issues; and today's observances incorporate diverse voices from around the world.
-This adaptability ensures its relevance, allowing it to address emerging concerns while honoring foundational fights.
+Early organisers like Clara Zetkin envisioned it as a tool for class struggle and gender liberation; later feminists expanded its scope to intersectional issues; and today's observances incorporate diverse voices from around the world.
+This adaptability ensures its relevance, allowing it to address emerging concerns while honouring foundational fights.
 As the world continues to grapple with inequality, International Women's Day remains a powerful symbol of solidarity, resilience, and hope for generations to come.

 Comments